 Integrate a warehouse management system to provide merchants with a warehouse management tool.
 Or leave keeping the track of inventory to the sellers.
 With automatic inventory management, your marketplace will gain more trust from buyers.

 8. Product uploading and moderation

 To start selling on some marketplaces, it is enough to provide a price list and a catalog, while others have moderation.
 It is important to set up automatic unloading of goods, which will not accept items if not all fields are filled out.

 How to sell building materials on a marketplace

 Selling building materials is not so straightford.
-So, the marketplace owner’s task is to facilitate this process for vendors: allow selling all kinds or niche-specific construction material, and the ability to have all selling tools in one place at a standardised rate.
+So, the construction marketplace owner’s task is to facilitate this process for vendors: allow selling all kinds or niche-specific construction material, and the ability to have all selling tools in one place at a standardised rate.
 Below are some recommendations on how to organise the selling process on your marketplace.

 Keep track of competitors

 Follow the example Infra.Market.
 This building materials marketplace provides construction companies with a complete procurement solution.
 You can copy the way they present their store and services and follow all the footsteps in selling materials such as TMT bars, cement, or bricks.